 The primary goal of our securities portfolio is to maintain an available source of liquidity and an efficient investment return on excess capital, while maintaining a low-risk profile.
 We also use our securities portfolio to manage interest rate risk, meet Community Reinvestment Act ("CRA") goals, support the Company's mission, and to provide collateral for certain types of deposits or borrowings.
 An Investment Committee chaired by our Chief Financial Officer manages our investment securities portfolio according to written investment policies approved by our Board of Directors.
-Investments in our securities portfolio may change over time based on management's objectives and market conditions.
+Investments in our securities portfolio management's objectives and market conditions.

 We seek to minimize credit risk in our securities portfolio through diversification, concentration limits, restrictions on high risk investments (such as subordinated positions), comprehensive pre-purchase analysis and stress testing, ongoing monitoring and by investing a significant portion of our securities portfolio in U.S. Government sponsored entity ("GSE") obligations.
-GSEs include the Federal Home Loan Mortgage Corporation ("FHLMC"), the Federal National Mortgage Association ("FNMA") and the Small Business Administration ("SBA").
+GSEs include the Federal Home Loan Mortgage Corporation ("FHLMC"), the Federal National Mortgage Association ("FNMA"), the Government National Mortgage Association ("GNMA") and the Small Business Administration ("SBA").
 GNMA is a wholly-owned U.S. Government corporation whereas FHLMC and FNMA are private.
 Mortgage-related securities may include mortgage pass-through certificates, participation certificates and collateralized mortgage obligations ("CMOs").
 We invest in non-GSE securities, including property assessed clean energy, or Property Assessed Clean Energy ("PACE") assessments, bonds, in order to generate higher returns, improve portfolio diversification and reduce interest rate and prepayment risk.
 With the exception of small legacy CRA investments, Trust Preferred securities, and certain corporate bonds, all of our non-GSE securities are senior positions that are the top of the capital structure.

 Our investment securities portfolio consists of securities classified as available for sale and held-to-maturity.
-There were no trading securities in our investment portfolio at June 30, 2023 or at December 31, 2022.
-All available for sale securities are carried at fair value and may be used for liquidity purposes should management consider it to be in our best interest.
+There were no trading securities in our investment portfolio at September 30, 2023 or at December 31, 2022.
+As of September 30, 2023, while the Company has the intent and ability to hold securities until maturity, if a strategic opportunity presents itself, the Company may sell available for sale securities in order to reposition into higher yielding loans and securities.

-At June 30, 2023 and December 31, 2022, we had available for sale securities of \$1.58 billion and \$1.81 billion, respectively.
+At September 30, 2023 and December 31, 2022, we had available for sale securities of \$1.49 billion and \$1.81 billion, respectively.

-At June 30, 2023, our held-to-maturity securities portfolio primarily consisted of PACE assessments, tax-exempt municipal securities, GSE commercial and residential certificates and other debt.
+At September 30, 2023, our held-to-maturity securities portfolio primarily consisted of PACE assessments, tax-exempt municipal securities, GSE commercial and residential certificates and other debt.
 We carry these securities at amortized cost.
-We had held-to-maturity securities of \$1.65 billion at June 30, 2023, and \$1.54 billion at December 31, 2022.
+We had held-to-maturity securities of \$1.68 billion at September 30, 2023, and \$1.54 billion at December 31, 2022.

 With the adoption of the CECL standard as of January 1, 2023, management measures expected credit losses on held-to-maturity debt securities on a collective basis by major security type.
-Accrued interest receivable on held-to-maturity debt securities totaled \$16.9 million at June 30, 2023 and is excluded from the estimate of credit losses, as accrued interest receivable is reversed for securities placed on nonaccrual status.
+Accrued interest receivable on held-to-maturity debt securities totaled \$18.7 million at September 30, 2023 and is excluded from the estimate of credit losses, as accrued interest receivable is reversed for securities placed on nonaccrual status.
 The allowance for credit losses for held-to-maturity securities at January 1, 2023 was \$0.7 million.
-The provision for credit losses for held-to-maturity securities for the three months ended June 30, 2023 was \$20 thousand, and \$65 thousand for the six months ended June 30, 2023.
+The provision for credit losses for held-to-maturity securities for the three months ended September 30, 2023 was \$18.0 thousand, and \$83.0 thousand for the nine months ended September 30, 2023.